 Separation of Personal and Business Finances

 This is a key area every entrepreneur must know.
 The concept of the separation of finances is important to having a conflict-free business.
-By conflict-free, we simply mean being able to manage your finances better without undue confusions.
+By conflict-free, we simply mean being able to manage your finances better without undue confusion.

 Failure to separate personal and business finances can lead to chaos.
-This is something you should avoid, as it’s only a matter of time before such enterprise fails.
+This is something you should avoid, as it’s only a matter of time before such an enterprise fails.

 Cleaning Business Registration Costs

 One of the requirements for all cleaning businesses is registration.
-As an entrepreneur, you’ll need to fulfill all guidelines that come with it.
+As an entrepreneur, you’ll need to fulfill all the guidelines that come with it.
 Before you register, you’ll need to choose your business structure.

 The cost of registering your cleaning business isn’t uniform across all states.
 This will depend on your state’s depart of business.
 Nevertheless, registration costs shouldn’t be significantly different from the range given above.